 Wondering what your marathon training diet should look like?
 I’m talking about how my nutrition and food choices have changed since starting marathon training.

 So, in reference to today’s title, a lot of it is actually just a reiteration of a balanced diet.
 You don’t have to have a specific marathon training nutrition plan, but I do recommend optimizing your nutrient intake.

 In other words, I guess it’s safe to say I have put a larger focus on certain things since marathon training.
 I’ve changed up my nutrition plan a little bit.

 Despite what some may think, dietitians don’t eat perfectly all the time.
 There really is no such thing as eating perfectly, anyway.

-Like anyone, I can sometimes eat too much, choose the wrong snacks, and forget to drink water.
+Like anyone, I can sometimes eat too much, choose the wrong snacks at the wrong time (that don’t energize and/or satiate me), and forget to drink water.
 And believe me, I have done all of these, and I will do them again.
 And again.
 However, I can’t get away with as much as I used to when I wasn’t marathon training.
 By that I mean if I’m not eating right, I feel it on my runs.
 I have lacked the energy for those long runs and have had runs where I felt bloated the whole time.

 Here are some things I’ve really focused on and learned in my day to day nutrition plan.
-I’m actually planning on doing a post soon about the best recovery foods for after a long run, or at least, discussing what’s worked for me and the science behind what foods are best for recovery.
+I’ve written before about the best recovery foods for after a long run, or at least, discussing what’s worked for me and the science behind what foods are best for recovery.